Dan-Heath/HC/content.md

 # What is the difference between push, pull, and fetch?

+[Git](https://git-scm.com/) provides several options for synchronizing your remote and local branches:

 - `git push` - sent changes from a local branch to a remote repo
 - `git fetch` - get changes from a remote repo into your tracking branch
 - `git pull` - will get changes from a remote branch into your tracking branch and merge them into a local branch